-We're all familiar with film noir—those dark, brooding, cynical tales of intrigue, passion, betrayal, and revenge—great films like Double Indemnity, Out of the Past, Somewhere in the Night, Kiss of Death, and Murder My Sweet .
+We're all familiar with film noir—those dark, brooding, cynical tales of intrigue, passion, betrayal, and revenge—great films like Double Indemnity, Out of the Past, Night and the City, The Big Heat, Gun Crazy, Nightmare Alley, and Touch of Evil .
 There are hundreds of them and they flourished from the post-World War II years through the 1950s.
 Do a web search for "film noir" and get scores of results; the field is well documented.